martidb2000/Data-fusion-for-estimating-ambient-air-pollution-with-spatial-disalignment/README.md

                                     function of every entry of the input matrices.

-  Also, last but not least the datasets to run the codes, placed in this folder:
+  Also, last but not least the datasets to run the codes placed in this folder:

   6) DATASETS.zip